 Life planning helps to identify the activities that bring meaning and happiness to our lives.
 From there you can determine how you would most like to spend your time.

 Financial planning tends to focus on monetary goals.
 This involves calculations, assumptions, plans and financial products to achieve those goals.

-Blend the two together and Financial Life Planning is an experience that helps create financial options in your life.
+Blend the two together and financial life planning is an experience that helps you visualise your favourite future and create financial options in life.
 That, in turn, can help achieve financial wellbeing and regret free living.

-When we witness the passing of others, whatever their age, whatever their achievements, it’s ok to reflect on our own lives.
-Life is not a rehearsal; we only have one shot.
-So make it count.
+When you witness the passing of others, whatever their age, whatever their achievements, it’s ok to reflect on your own life.
+You only have one shot at this.
+Life is not a rehearsal, so make it count.

 If you’d like to discover more about how financial life planning can help you, arrange an initial chat or subscribe to my free newsletter for weekly topics around money and life.